hbk91/UCLA_MFE_2021-22_BootCamp_Group23/Assignment_3/Assignment3_Group23.md

     <a href="https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior" target="_blank">here</a>
     for parsing string as dates
 -   <a href="https://dateparser.readthedocs.io/en/latest/" target="_blank">dateparser
-    library</a> is a powerful library to parse dates.
+    library</a> is a powerful library for parsing dates from strings.
 It can even parse dates without the assistance of a date format.
--   Further, more than one date formats can also be supplied as a list to the `date_formats` argument of `dateparser.parse` function.
+-   Further, more than one date formats can also be supplied, as elements of a list, to the `date_formats` argument of `dateparser.parse` function.

 </div>